FluffyBullet/Sodoku-challenge/README.md

 **Reading of external documents**
 - sudoku puzzle will depend on the user(s) selection, which will direct the program to it's correct path.
     - code with variables inserted
-- *potential* creating of leaderboard for username and time to completion, top 5 for each difficulty.
+- *potential* creating of leader board for username and time to completion, top 5 for each difficulty.

 **Updating list of values**
 - users correct entries will be added onto the sudoku table using the .update value.

 **creating and storing of dictionary**
-- *potential* Leaderboard will be stored as a dictionary, using the user(s) name as key and time to completion as value.
+- *potential* Leader board will be stored as a dictionary, using the user(s) name as key and time to completion as value.
     - Value to be wrote on text document
 **Alternative for use with PrettyTable, no longer aimed at Dictionary**